 PSIC 8950.
 INTERNSHIP IN SCHOOL PSYCHOLOGY.
 Three credit hours.
 Three hours of internship per week.
-Prerequisites: PSIC 8522 Advanced Practicum in School Psychology II and Defense of Thesis Proposal.
+Prerequisites: PSIC 8522.

 Fieldwork in a school under the supervision of a university professor and a licensed school psychologist.
 The student will be exposed to school organization and operation, program evaluation, assessment, prevention, intervention, counseling and professional ethics in a school context.
 Interns are required to complete a minimum of 2,000 work hours in a calendar year.
 Preparation of a portfolio and a work log are required.

 PSIC 8990.
 DISSERTATION.
 Three credit hours.
-Prerequisites: ESMA 6206 Statistics Applied to Psychology and PSIC 6038 Program Evaluation in School Contexts and PSIC 6335 Advanced Research Methods in Psychology: Quantitative and Qualitative.
+Prerequisites: ESMA 6206 and PSIC 6038 and PSIC 6335.